If twitching muscles are terrifying you about ALS, here’s all the reassurance you need from someone “eight years out” from benign fasciculations.

-Dr. Tavel explains, “They are encountered by virtually all healthy people, though for most, they are quite infrequent.
-In some cases, the presence of fasciculations can be annoying but, if a neurological examination is normal, they are best disregarded.
+Dr. Tavel explains, “They occur in nearly all healthy men and women.
+In some cases, these fasciculations can be annoying but, if a neurological examination is negative, it’s best you disregard them.

-“Fasciculations have a variety of causes, the majority of which are benign, especially when the eyelids are affected.”
+“Fasciculations have a variety of causes, and most of these are benign, especially when the eyelids are affected.”

 Search Result Deception